leomccormack/Spatial_Audio_Framework/README.md

 * **beamformer** - a beamforming example with several different beamforming options.
 * **binauraliser** - convolves input audio with interpolated HRTFs, which can be optionally loaded from a SOFA file.
 * **dirass** - a sound-field visualiser based on re-assigning the energy of beamformers.
 This re-assignment is based on the DoA estimates extracted from spatially-localised active-intensity vectors, which are biased towards each beamformer direction [9].
-* **panner** - a frequency-dependent VBAP panner [10], which permits source loudness compensation as a function of the room [11].
 * **matrixconv** - a basic matrix convolver with an optional partitioned convolution mode.
 * **multiconv** - a basic multi-channel convolver with an optional partitioned convolution mode.
+* **panner** - a frequency-dependent VBAP panner [10], which permits source loudness compensation as a function of the room [11].
+* **pitch_shifter** - a very basic pitch shifter, inspired by the phase vocoder approach.
 * **powermap** - sound-field visualiser based on beamformer (PWD, MVDR) energy or sub-space methods (MUSIC).
 * **rotator** - rotates spherical harmonic signals (aka Ambisonic signals) given yaw-pitch-roll angles [12].
 * **sldoa** - a sound-field visualiser based on directly depicting the DoA estimates extracted from multiple spatially-localised active-intensity vectors; as proposed in [8].

-Note that these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).
+Note that many of these examples have also been integrated into VST audio plug-ins using the JUCE framework and can be found [here](http://research.spa.aalto.fi/projects/sparta_vsts/).

 ## Contributing